fiotran/DailySchedule/introduction-to-angular/inputs-outputs-and-eventemitters.md

 }
 ```

-In the activities.component.html file add round brackets around activitiesList to indicate that we are sending activities out of the child component.
+In the activities.component.html file add round brackets around addItemPlan to indicate that we are sending activities out of the child component.

 **...\daily-planner\src\app\activities\activities.component.html**